NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Part of this ranking is not so much what the No. 10 Gators did in their 70-61 upset as what No. 7 Nevada didn't do.

-At times the Gators looked like they would run away with it—just a turn of phrase here, given their plodding pace on both sides of the ball.
+At times, the Gators looked like they would run away with it—just a turn of phrase here, given their plodding pace on both sides of the ball.
 But they let their guard down in the second half and allowed Nevada back in.

-It fell short, but arguably not because of anything the Gators did.
 The Wolf Pack, who ranked as high as No. 5 in the Associated Press poll this season, finished with 20.8 percent shooting from three and didn't convert a field goal in the final 4:03.

 27. LSU Tigers

 The No. 3 Tigers survived an unexpected struggle with No. 14 Yale, "clawing" past, if you will, 79-74.
-But they didn't win many style points.
+But they didn't win any style points.

-Plenty of observers counted them out after head coach Will Wade's indefinite suspension, and the Tigers almost obliged them.
-Behind guard Skylar Mays, who scored 12 of his 19 points in the second half, the Tigers held fast.
+Plenty of observers counted them out after head coach Will Wade's indefinite suspension, and the Tigers almost obliged.
+Behind guard Skylar Mays, who scored 12 of his 19 points in the second half, the Tigers held Yale off.

 Against Maryland in the second round, they'll need to do better than shoot 23.5 percent from three.

 26-21.
 Maryland Terrapins—Wofford Terriers